 10 men.
 ‘You know what happened last time we were down to 10 men in a final’.
 Yea I do mate as I’m a top Red just like you’.

-A tiring, frustrated Rooney gets the red mist and continues his incessant moaning and cleating to Clattenburg and starts charging into ill considered and ill-timed challenges.
+A tiring, frustrated Rooney gets the red mist and continues his incessant moaning and bleating to Clattenburg and starts charging into ill considered and ill-timed challenges.
 If he doesn’t get a grip, we’ll be down to 9 men.

 Lingard has injected some much needed pace and energy to United.
 Louis van Gaal’s right hand Dutchman gets off his arse for the first time in two years, walks to the technical area and urges United’s improvised back-line (Blind, Darmian, Young) to advance 10 yards and for Valencia to get forward.